raj-saxena/blog-site/content/blog/2020/Continuous-deployment-to-gke-with-github-actions/index.md

 ### Deploying apps on GKE

-Another key piece in our architecture is our **Kubernetes** cluster where services are deployed.
-We are proudly using [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine) and so far our experience has been positive as it is easy to manage and scale and eliminates the operation overhead.
+Another key piece in our architecture is our **Kubernetes** cluster where our services are deployed.
+We are proudly using [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine) and so far our experience has been positive as it is easy to manage and scale and eliminates the operational overhead.
-Use `gcloud` cli tool to authorise and configure credentials in the [kubeconfig](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/).
+`gcloud` cli is used to authorise and configure credentials `kubectl` in the [kubeconfig](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/).

 Our applications are packaged as [Helm](https://helm.sh/) charts and configured as per the environment needs.
 It's important to mention this because `helm` utilises `kubeconfig` to interact with the cluster.

-Deployments can be created or updated with the latest images from the container registry.
+Deployments are created and updated with the latest image from the container registry as follows:
 ```bash
 # Creating a deployment
 helm install -f values.yml --set image.version=<latest> example-service example-service